ReelTalkers/reel-algorithm/README.md

 * Other (smaller) datasets are available on [MovieLens datasets page](https://grouplens.org/datasets/movielens/).
 * Download the appropriate dataset into the `data/movielens/` directory and decompress

+Alternatively, download all the datasets at once by typing `data-download.sh` from the root of this repository.

 ##Data Description

 The MovieLens datasets contains 3 csv files that we are using data from.